square/leakcanary/docs/fundamentals.md

 Most memory leaks are caused by bugs related to the lifecycle of objects.
 Here are a few common Android mistakes:

 * Storing an Activity context as a field in an object that survives activity recreation due to configuration changes.
-* Registering a listener, broadcast receiver or RxJava subscription which references an object with lifecycle, and forgetting to unregister whe	n the lifecycle reaches its end.
+* Registering a listener, broadcast receiver or RxJava subscription which references an object with lifecycle, and forgetting to unregister when the lifecycle reaches its end.
 * Storing a view in a static field, and not clearing that field when the view is detached.

 ## Why should I use LeakCanary?